juergenweb/FrontendForms/README.md

 This validator checks, if a date entere in THIS field is within the time range of the 7 days.
 If it is so, it will return true, otherwise false.

-First parameter: name of the field that contains the date / time range in days
+First parameter: name of the reference field that contains the date / time range in days

 A positive days value (7) means a time range in the future: from 2023-05-15 to 2023-05-22 (7 days) A negative days value (-7) means a time range in the past:  from 2023-05-08 to 2023-05-15 (-7 days)